satish-lakkimsetti/ecommerce-backend/README.md

 ## Author

-Built by Satish Lakkimsetti, a backend dev with a passion for clean APIs, secure data flow, and real-world architecture.
+Built by Satish Lakkimsetti, a backend dev with a passion for clean APIs, secure data flow and real-world architecture.

 ---